Examples of BI tools include reporting, forecasting, and data visualisation. How to use them to leverage the information you already have?

 For example, a machine on a factory floor can re-delegate its own activity to other equipment in the same system during this ‘down period’.
 This way, it can minimise its impact on production.

-Forrester Research has taken the step of ranking these according to a Quadrant, dubbed, the Forrester Wave.
+Forrester Research has taken the step of ranking top BI tools according to a Quadrant, dubbed, the Forrester Wave.
 In it, they deduced that the current top performers are:

 - and Tableau Software.

 Other notable software houses sport their own BI platforms.
 The examples are SAP and IBM, but their presence is less acclaimed.